slinkydeveloper/slinkydeveloper.github.io/source/_posts/2019-12-02-Reproducibility-of-benchmarks-in-Kubernetes.md

 The question that arises is: what metric should be used to determine reproducibility?
 A wise answer could be that the standard deviation of the metric used to determine a performance improvement should be used to determine reproducibility.

 In my case I'm going to use standard deviation of the **percentiles** of E2E latency (from sender to receiver) across several runs.
-Lower is the standard deviation, more the test is reproducible.
+The lower is the standard deviation, more reproducible is the test.

+To improve reproducibility, I'll start by configuring and running the test 5 times, to calculate a baseline standard deviation.
+Then I'll show you the tweaks I've made to reduce the standard deviation to an acceptable value:

+1. Configure the test to don't blow up the system
+1. Pin containers to nodes
+1. Restart the system after each run
+1. Configure the resource limits

 ## Step 1: Configure the test to don't blow up the system